 It is very important, no matter if this was your organization’s first event or twentieth, to evaluate your performance as a group.
 Evaluation should be solicited by both group members and by those in attendance at your event (if applicable).
 Soliciting an evaluation from group members is easy and can be done either immediately following the activity or at the next group meeting, and should be written.
 Even more important is the feedback received from your audience.
 This can be collected in many ways:

 - A written evaluation of the event to be completed before the audience leaves.
 Keep it brief and simple.

-- A phone survey a few days after the event to get a sampling of what the audience felt.
+- A doodle poll a few days after the event to get a sampling of what the audience felt.

 - A written evaluation sent to audience members to be completed and sent back.
 Don't forget to set a deadline for returning such a survey.